kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-sequential-play-count.md

 </div>

 #### Verify
-Because this job outputs avrokv files, which are binary and hard to read directly, we can use the Hadoop job tracker to verify the success of the job.
-Using your favorite browser, navigate to the jobtracker page ([localhost:50030 by default](http://localhost:50030)).
+Because this job outputs Avro key-value files, which are binary and hard to read directly, we can use the Hadoop job tracker to verify the success of the job.
+Using your favorite browser, navigate to the JobTracker page ([localhost:50030 by default](http://localhost:50030)).
 This is where you can monitor all your Hadoop jobs.
-Locate the Kiji gather: SequentialPlayCounter / SequentialPlayCountReducer job and navigate to the job page by clicking on the Job ID.
-On the job page, check that Map output records is roughly 7,000.
+Locate the Kiji gather: `SequentialPlayCounter` / `SequentialPlayCountReducer` job and navigate to the job page by clicking on the Job ID.
+On the job page, check that Map output records number roughly 7000.